aderusha/HASwitchPlate/3D_Printable_Models/README.md

 ### SketchUp

 The SketchUp file included here is dimensioned in meters but 1m == 1mm due to issues with how SketchUp (doesn't) handle small dimensions.
 If you intend to modify the provided SketchUp model, export to STL in meters then import for print in mm (the standard setting for most slicers) and you'll be fine.
-The included STL is ready to slice as-is.
+The included STLs are ready to slice as-is.